YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 *IF THE BLOCK IS A DATA BLOCK*, that is, level zero (0), DUMP it GLO, REMOVE the records that point to it, MAP it FREE, and MUPIP LOAD the output of the DUMP GLO.

 *IF THE BLOCK HAS A LEVEL GREATER THAN ZERO (0)*, you may sort through the block and its descendants to disentangle intermixed data.
 If the block has a level of more than one (1), this may be worth a try.
-The salvage strategy (discussed in `section O4 <./integrity.html#o4-salvage-of-data-blocks-with-lost-indices>`_) may be time consuming and there may be only one misplaced node.
+The salvage strategy (discussed in :ref:`o4-salvage-of-data-blocks-with-lost-indices`) may be time consuming and there may be only one misplaced node.
 However, in general, the salvage strategy is less demanding and less dangerous.

-*IF YOU CHOOSE THE SALVAGE STRATEGY*, REMOVE the records that point to the block, MAP it FREE, and refer to `section O4 <./integrity.html#o4-salvage-of-data-blocks-with-lost-indices>`_.
+*IF YOU CHOOSE THE SALVAGE STRATEGY*, REMOVE the records that point to the block, MAP it FREE, and refer to :ref:`o4-salvage-of-data-blocks-with-lost-indices`.

 *IF YOU DECIDE TO WORK WITH THE BLOCK*, choose the path to retain, REMOVE the other pointer record, and relocate any misplaced descendants with DSE ADD and REMOVE.

+.. _k4-pointer-problems:

 ++++++++++++++++++++++++++++++++++
 K4 - Pointer Problems